AyeCode/geodirectory/readme.txt

 == Description ==

-Help businesses everywhere get found by the right people with our leading business directory plugin that turns any WordPress theme into a powerful search network for users.
-Add all your listings at once and tap into an impressive set of shortcodes, blocks, and widgets to set up intuitive, location-based website directories.
+Harness the leading Business Directory Plugin for WordPress to help businesses everywhere get found by the right people.
+GeoDirectory turns any WordPress theme into a powerful search network for users.
+Add all your business listings at once and tap into an impressive set of shortcodes, blocks, and widgets to set up intuitive, location-based website directories.

 Do it all stress-free and in style with 100% compatible WordPress page builders like Gutenberg, Elementor, Beaver Builder, Divi, and Oxygen!